Chart Color Schemes

 Population growth drivers in Beaufort are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Beaufort's population was approximately 5,201 as of November 2025.
-This figure represents an increase of 557 people, a 12.0% rise from the 4,644 reported in the 2021 Census.
-The growth is inferred from the estimated resident population of 4,836 in June 2024 and 224 validated new addresses since the Census date.
-This results in a population density of 2.8 persons per square kilometer.
-Beaufort's growth rate exceeded that of non-metro areas (6.0%) and SA3 areas, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 84.5% of overall population gains during recent periods.
+This figure represents an increase of 557 people (12.0%) since the 2021 Census, which reported a population of 4,644.
+The change is inferred from the estimated resident population of 4,836 in June 2024 and an additional 224 validated new addresses since the Census date.
+This results in a population density ratio of 2.8 persons per square kilometer.
+Beaufort's growth rate exceeded that of non-metro areas (6.0%) and SA3 areas between 2021 and June 2024, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 84.5% of population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to population projections, non-metropolitan areas nationally are expected to have above median growth, with Beaufort projected to grow by 661 persons to 2041, a total gain of 5.7% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Nationally, non-metropolitan areas are projected to have above median population growth.
+By 2041, Beaufort is expected to grow by 661 persons based on the latest annual ERP population numbers, reflecting a total gain of 5.7% over the 17 years.

 Frequently Asked Questions - Population